Laravel Development

 Team augmentation

 Senior Laravel engineers embedded into your team.
 Your PM, your repo, your Slack, our engineers.
-Minimum 3 months.
+No minimum commitment, 30-day notice.
 Direct communication with the people writing the code.

 4